bschmalhofer/doc-developer/content/how-to-extend-otrs/otrs-module-layers/ticketevent.rst

 ------------------------------------

 A ticket should be unlocked after a move action
    This standard feature has been implemented with the ticket event module ``Kernel::System::Ticket::Event::ForceUnlock``.
-When this feature is not wanted, then it can be turned off by unsetting the system configuraton entry ``Ticket::EventModulePost###910-ForceUnlockOnMove``.
+When this feature is not wanted, then it can be turned off by unsetting the system configuration entry ``Ticket::EventModulePost###910-ForceUnlockOnMove``.

 Perform extra cleanup action when a ticket is deleted A customized OTRS might hold non-standard data in additional database tables.
 When a ticket is deleted then this additional data needs to be deleted.
 This functionality can be achieved with a ticket event module listening to ``TicketDelete`` events.